 Monologue refers to a speech or a verbal presentation that a character gives to exhibit his ideas as well as thoughts in a loud manner.
 Through monologue, the character shares his thoughts with the audience, or sometimes, with another character.
-Moreover, it is a kind of literary device and it is quite common in the plays, films and sometimes, in poetry, a non-dramatic medium.
+Moreover, it is a kind of literary device and it is quite common in plays, films and sometimes, in poetry, a non-dramatic medium.

-The word Monologue comes from a Greek word monos that means alone and logos refers to speech.
+The word Monologue comes from the Greek word monos that means alone and logos refers to speech.
 However, there are two types of monologue- interior and dramatic monologue.
 In an interior monologue, the character usually conveys his thoughts so that the audience can also get the experience.
-Moreover, it is remarkably noticeable in the plays, novels and films.
+Moreover, it is remarkably noticeable in plays, novels and films.
 This kind of monologue is also signified as the stream of consciousness.
 On the other hand, dramatic monologue is a kind of monologue, where a character addresses the silent listener.
-It comprises the theatrical qualities and it is also seen in the poetry.
+It comprises theatrical qualities and it is also seen in the poetry.

-The Dramatic Monologue is the most important kind of that sub-division of objective poetry which we have called dramatic, which is dramatic not because it is to be acted on the stage, but because it gives the thoughts and emotions not of the poet but of some imagined character.
+The Dramatic Monologue is the most important kind of that sub-division of objective poetry which we have called dramatic, which is dramatic not because it is to be acted on the stage, but because it gives the thoughts and emotions, not of the poet but some imagined character.
 In Dramatic Monologue, the speaker other than the poet speaks to an imaginary audience at a decisive moment in his life.
 It is different from a soliloquy in that a soliloquy is not intended to be heard by others.
 Robert Browning is the most important writer of dramatic monologues in the English language.

 In each monologue, one character is at the centre, and the substance of the monologue consists of what passes within his soul.
 Cazamian calls them, soul reflectors, or studies in practical psychology, for they provide us with a peep into the inner working of the mind and soul of these characters.
 Besides these main figures, in each monologue, there are some minor figures who are briefly but distinctly sketched with a few deft touches.
 They are the listeners for most of the time, but they also perform the dramatic function of the interlocutor from time to time and thus provide the reason or the cause for the speaker’s mood or his self-analysis.
 Thus in Andrea Del Sarto, Andrea is the speaker, Lucrezia is the listener, and her lover and the three rival artists are also introduced indirectly.
 Often the nature background is skilfully interwoven with the mood and temper of the speaker, and in this way, the total effect is heightened.
-In the poem mentioned-above, the speaker’s references to the Autumnal grey nature-background are used to heighten his own mood of depression and world-weariness.
+In the poem, the speaker’s references to the Autumnal grey nature background are used to heighten his own mood of depression and world-weariness.